 Since 2007, we have seen a gradual increase in the RPGT rate, from as low as 0% to as high as 30% as announced in Budget 2014.
-There has not been any adjustment to the rate since and it is maintained in Budget 2015 to the recent Budget 2017.
+There has not been any adjustment to the rate till the recent Budget 2019.

 Meanwhile, the Government continues to provide RPGT exemptions for following:-